toonjoey/toontown-project-bikehorn/README.md

 **A:** Of course!
 There's still some minor issues to work out, so please open an issue if you see something (or contact me on Discord: toonjoey#4133).

-**Q:** Will sound effects be worked on?

-**A:** Sadly, sound effects are on an indefinite hiatus for the moment.

 **Q:** Does this make any use of upscaling?

 **A:** *For the most part,* no. Because Spotify dates to around 2008, many textures for content like Field Offices or the Silly Meter are missing, and possibly even lost to time.
-So for these cases, I opted to use a model by the name of [HDCube](https://github.com/Venomalia/HDcube).
+So for these cases, I opted to use AI upscaling using ESRGAN.
+Most (but not all) textures use [HDCube](https://github.com/Venomalia/HDcube).
 While it's designed around GameCube textures (which it looks fantastic on), it worked remarkably well on anything missing from Spotify.
 So in the interest of keeping a consistently clean picture throughout, I decided to use upscaling and manual editing for anything missing.

-For the record, ***I will not be adding upscales to anything that isn't already part of a palette at this time.*** It might come later, but for now, I'm keeping it strictly to anything already palettized that doesn't have an HD equivalent.
+For the record, ***I will (mostly, see eye textures and TTR Toon Hall) not be adding upscales to anything that isn't already part of a palette at this time.*** It might come later, but for now, I'm keeping it strictly to anything already palettized that doesn't have an HD equivalent.